 Track 22: Serological tools for surveillance across species

-Otherwise, I really enjoy playing football (cliché maybe) and have done so for most of my life.
-I also enjoy listening to podcasts and reading to inform myself on topics outside of the biological sciences.
-Looking forward to meeting everyone!
+Outside of research I enjoy playing football, cooking, listening to podcasts, and reading to inform myself on topics outside of the biological sciences.